Chris Phillips (professor): Career

-In a departure from physics to medicine he is developing, and now clinically trialing, a new imaging technology.
+In a departure from physics to medicine he is developing, and now clinically trialling, a new "Digistain" imaging technology.
 This enables the imaging of human tissue in a new way that reveals the chemical changes that accompany the onset of cancer.
 It promises to be a better way to detect and monitor the disease.

 Personal life

 Phillips grew up in Cullercoats, a coastal town of population 10,000, in the North East of England, but his family moved south for work at an early age.
 He lives in West London and he has two grown-up children from a previous partner.

 He enjoys adventure, music and travel.
 He lists his interests as Family, Cycling, distance rowing, hill-walking, catamaran racing, skiing and snowboarding.